privacyidea/privacyidea/doc/installation/upgrade.rst

 You need to upgrade the database to the new database schema::

-   pi-manage.py db upgrade -d lib/privacyidea/migrations
+   pi-manage db upgrade -d lib/privacyidea/migrations

 .. note:: In the Ubuntu package the migrations folder is located at ``/usr/lib/privacyidea/migrations/``.